Leopard20/Foxit-Reader-quick-scroll/README.md

 # Foxit Reader quick scroll
-Use the side mouse buttons (6+ button mouse) as page up and down when opening Foxit Reader.
+Use the side mouse buttons (6+ button mouse) as page up and down when using Foxit Reader.
 _____________

 Not anything fancy.
 Pretty much anyone could do this.
 Just figured it might be of use to some people.